2i2c-org/infrastructure/deployer/README.md

 The `deployer.py` file is the main file, that contains all of the commands registered directly on the `deployer` main typer app, that could not or were not yet categorized in sub-commands.

+### The `dev_commands` directory

+This directory has the same purpose as `commands`, except commands here are intended to be run outside of CD.
+As such, changes to this directory will not trigger a deployment.

 ### The `health_check_tests` directory

 This directory contains the tests and assets used by them.
 It is called by `deployer run-hub-health-check` command to determine whether a hub should be marked as healthy or not.